sezanzeb/input-remapper/README.md

 - `.` executes two actions behind each other

-Syntax errors are shown in the UI on save. each `k` function adds a short delay of 10ms that can be configured in `~/.config/key-mapper/config`.
+Syntax errors are shown in the UI on save. each `k` function adds a short delay of 10ms between key-down, key-up and ad the end that can be configured in `~/.config/key-mapper/config`.

 ##### Key Names